Keimille/docker-nginx-vcl/README.md

 }
 ```

-The key thing to note about this configuration is that ==the proxy_pass value should point to your VCL and NOT the webserver.==
+The key thing to note about this configuration is that the proxy_pass value should point to your VCL and NOT the webserver.

 When you run this container make sure to run `service nginx start` in the container's CLI